 a.
 Collaboration Skills Database Creation:

+Identify the platform in which this data will be shared and collected

+Identify whether this is a stand alone tool, or an authenticated application (possibly dework, discord, or deepfunding.ai)

 Create an online platform for members to input their skill sets, both soft and hard skills.

 Design a structured format for data entry, including categories such as expertise, experience, and proficiency levels.